 - Presents a reference text where readers can enhance their understanding through further reading of listed, credible publications

-Electrical / automation engineers as well as material scientists, Researchers in material science/chemistry, Researchers in mechatronics (robots, automation based on classic actuators), Researchers in microfluidics
+Electrical / automation engineers as well as materials scientists, Researchers in materials science/chemistry, Researchers in mechatronics (robots, automation based on classic actuators), Researchers in microfluidics

 - Smart Actuator Technologies